 Growing solutions and resilience to climate change

-AFT is committed to making U.S. agriculture climate neutral.
+AFT is committed to catalyzing a New Conventional Agriculture: one that is broadly climate-neutral or better, diverse, resilient, soil health promoting, equitable, and environmentally, economically, and socially sustainable.
 To do so, we are elevating the role of farmers, ranchers, and the land they manage in adapting to and mitigating the effects of climate change.
-From policy leadership, coalition building, and training, to research and on-the-ground demonstration projects, we are working to scale up the adoption of diverse, climate-smart, and soil health-promoting agricultural systems.
-This will ensure a prosperous and resilient future for farmers and the land that sustains us.
+From policy leadership and coalition-building to research, training, and on-the-ground demonstration projects, we are working to scale up the adoption of climate-smart and soil health-promoting agricultural systems.
+We work to ensure a prosperous and resilient future for farmers and the land that sustains us.

-According to the IPCC, every sector has a part to play to meet the goals of the Paris Agreement.
-This includes the agricultural sector, where farmers’ and ranchers’ management decisions play a significant role.
-AFT supports farmers to adopt soil health practices that increase the amount of carbon sequestered in their soils, take action to reduce GHG emissions, permanently protect their farmland with a conservation easement, and host Smart Solar systems.
+AFT supports farmers in adopting soil health practices that increase the amount of carbon sequestered in their soils, taking action to reduce GHG emissions, permanently protecting their farmland with a conservation easement, and hosting Smart Solar systems.
 The good news is that the systems of practices that reduce net GHG emissions also improve farmers’ bottom lines and build on-farm resilience to extreme weather while providing many ecosystem services, or co-benefits, for society.
 This includes water quality and quantity, biodiversity, and increased climate adaptation and resilience.

 Bottom line?
 At AFT, we believe farmers and ranchers have been, and will continue to be, an essential part of the climate solution.

-Our Conquering Cover Crop Challenges from Coast to Coast project is underway showcasing solutions to adoption barriers.
+- Our Conquering Cover Crop Challenges from Coast to Coast project is underway, showcasing new methods to encourage cover crop adoption.

-We are building a collection of state reports that estimate how much the state’s farmers can contribute to climate mitigation goals, and provide policy recommendations to get there.
+- We are building a collection of state reports that use our CaRPE tool to estimate how much each state’s farmers can contribute to climate mitigation goals and provide policy recommendations to get there.

-AFT is working to support more farmers in building resilience and mitigating climate change in the 2023 Farm Bill.
+- AFT is working to advance policies that support farmers in adopting more of the practices that build resilience to and mitigate climate change in the 2023 Farm Bill.